 We believe our sales force has developed strong relationships in the OB/GYN market to sell our current products.
 We have established relationships with some of the largest OB/GYN practices in their respective markets.
 By delivering our portfolio to similar customer bases of women and OB/GYNs, we believe we can leverage our already deployed assets to increase sales of our products and achieve profitability.
-We leverage our existing infrastructure, including our sales force, to commercialize our VitaMedMD line of prenatal vitamins and our FDA-approved pharmaceutical products: IMVEXXY, BIJUVA, and ANNOVERA.
-In addition to our focus on direct selling from our sales organization, which comprises approximately 200 sales representatives, we utilize other commercial levers such as non-personal promotion to HCPs and direct-to-consumer marketing as appropriate to drive awareness and education of our product portfolio.
-Finally, we partner with strategic partners and licensees to commercialize our pharmaceutical products outside of the OB/GYN market and in non-U.S. markets.
+We leverage our existing infrastructure, including our sales force, to efficiently commercialize our FDA-approved pharmaceutical products: ANNOVERA, IMVEXXY, and BIJUVA and our VitaMedMD and BocaGreenMD line of prenatal vitamins.
+In addition to our focus on direct selling from our sales organization, which currently targets approximately 128 territories, we utilize other commercial levers such as non-personal promotion to HCPs and direct-to-consumer marketing as appropriate to drive awareness and education of our product portfolio.
+Finally, we partner with strategic partners and licensees to commercialize our pharmaceutical products in specialty segments of the birth control markets and in non-U.S. markets.

-As of December 31, 2019, we marketed and sold IMVEXXY, BIJUVA, and ANNOVERA under the TherapeuticsMD brand, our prescription prenatal vitamins under our vitaMedMD brand name, and authorized generic formulations of our prescription prenatal vitamin products under our BocaGreenMD Prena1 brand name.
-We leverage our existing wholesale and retail partnerships to distribute and sell IMVEXXY, BIJUVA, and ANNOVERA, which enable us to drive efficiency as we drive increased volume across the portfolio.
+As of December 31, 2020, we marketed and sold ANNOVERA, IMVEXXY, and BIJUVA under the TherapeuticsMD brand, our prescription prenatal vitamins under our vitaMedMD brand name, and authorized generic formulations of our prescription prenatal vitamin products under our BocaGreenMD brand name.